CloudCannon/Hugo-conf-2022/content/_index.md

           - speaker: 1031f5dd-67ed-432e-8a13-44c189534425
       - time_string: ''
         video_link:
+        type: Workshop
+        title: How to create a Hugo theme from scratch
+        description: >-
+          Join me for a workshop where you'll discover the step-by-step process of crafting a custom Hugo theme from scratch.
+No prior knowledge of Hugo?
+No problem — beginners are welcome too!
+        speakers:
+          - speaker: d99c72fe-c2b8-47ae-9a87-aa22c285cf2e
+      - time_string: ''
+        video_link:
         type: Tech Talk
         title: Improving Access to 4M U.S. Laws with Hugo
         description: >-